 1. Using phone agents for online sales chat

 Phone and chat are very different communication channels.
 While the messages might seem the same, the capabilities needed to maximize quality and efficiency are entirely different between voice and written communication.
 Worse yet, when you use phone agents as chat agents at the same time, they become distracted and may lose focus on the conversations at hand.
 It seems like a good idea, but can ultimately lead to bad customer service for both your phone and online chat at the same time.

 2. Too much concurrency, slow response times

 One of the exciting features of chat is the ability to handle many conversations at once.
 In fact, I once heard a financial services company brag that their agents could handle seven conversations at once on chat, saving buckets of money in deflected calls.
-But at what cost to brand loyalty and lifetime value?
+But at what cost to brand loyal your online reputation and lifetime value?
 Customers today expect to find quick answers and get instant gratification, especially online.
 Their tolerance for waiting is measured in seconds.
 Most companies are taking over a minute to respond to clients (see previous section).
 Don’t be fooled or misled by CSAT scores that seem high.
 Even if your resolution rates are high, customers will be disappointed that they were not responded to quickly.
 If you suspect this is happening, start asking your customers “How attentive and quick was the agent in responding?”

 3. Using customer support agents for sales conversations